LEWIS/UPSHUR COUNTY Local Emergency

 2. Sent to each respective County Commission.

-3. Sent together with a copy of the membership roster, as requested, to
+3. Sent together with a copy of the membership roster, as requested, to any WV State office responsible for LEPC funding and/or activities.

 D. Quorum

-A quorum of members necessary to conduct business at a LEPC meeting shall be seven, provided a minimum of one member shall be from each county.
+A quorum of Members necessary to conduct business at a LEPC meeting shall be seven, provided a minimum of one Member shall be from each county.

 VI.
 Emergency Response Plan